Buttermere Lake Walk

-This is a walk around the beautiful Buttermere lake in the Lake District National Park.
+This is a fine circular walk around the beautiful Buttermere lake in the Lake District National Park.
 The lake has a delightful walking path running along most of the shoreline making for an idyllic waterside stroll.
 It's one the most popular and scenic areas of the Lake District with the lake surrounded by several fells.
 Look out for the High Stile range to the south west, Robinson to the north east, Fleetwith Pike and Haystacks to the south east and Grasmoor to the north west.

 The lake is reachable on foot from the popular town of Keswick on the Keswick to Buttermere Walk.
 It's about a 9 mile hike, passing Catbells and Robinson fell on the way.
-If you would like to continue your walk then you could head to Crummock Water which is right next to Buttermere.
+If you would like to extend this walk then you could head to Crummock Water which is right next to Buttermere.
 Loweswater is also not far and is generally a more peaceful option as there are usually fewer visitors to this area.

 For great views back down to the water you could try the climb to the lovely Rannerdale Knotts which overlooks Buttermere and Crummock Water.
 The small fell also includes the delightful bluebell valley.